 Despite our best efforts, rivers aren't always as clean as we'd like them to be.
 Cleanliness is an important part of river safety - here's what to watch out for!

-- Heavy rain: A good rule of thumb is to never swim in the days following heavy rain.
+- Heavy rain: You can see where storm overflows discharge untreated sewage in to rivers on our Sewage Map.
+A good rule of thumb is to never swim in the days following heavy rain.
 When heavy rain occurs, sewers can discharge directly into rivers, making them very dangerous to swim in.
-Make yourself aware of any sewage outfalls in your area, and stick to clean sections of the river

 - Weil’s Disease/Leptospirosis: the actual risk of contracting leptospirosis is relatively low, but it’s still important to reduce your risk.
 Make sure than any cuts are covered with waterproof plasters, and never swim in stagnant water